konstellation-io/website/content/en/docs/KRE/user/40_krt/_index.md

 ## Runners

 Runners are base docker images, provided by Konstellation, that are used for nodes to run code on different programming languages.
-Each image includes a specific framework tha provides utilities to the users and is responsible of all the piping that occurs inside a node.
+Each image includes a specific framework tha provides utilities to the users and is responsible for all the piping that occurs inside a node.

 ## Structure of a KRT